19hours/sg-statutes/Acts/Trade Disputes Act.md

 12\.
 Every offence against the provisions of this Act shall be seizable and non-bailable for the purposes of the Criminal Procedure Code.

-### Consent of Attorney-General to proceed with charge under section 5, 6 or 7
+### Consent of Public Prosecutor to proceed with charge under section 5, 6 or 7

 13\.
-Where any person is charged before any court with an offence under section 5, 6 or 7, no further proceedings in respect thereof shall be taken against him without the consent of the Attorney-General, except such as the court may think necessary to remand (whether in custody or on bail) or otherwise to secure the safe custody of the person charged, provided that this section shall not apply to proceedings instituted by or on behalf of the Attorney-General ab initio.
+Where any person is charged before any court with an offence under section 5, 6 or 7, no further proceedings in respect thereof shall be taken against him without the consent of the Public Prosecutor, except such as the court may think necessary to remand (whether in custody or on bail) or otherwise to secure the safe custody of the person charged, provided that this section shall not apply to proceedings instituted by or on behalf of the Public Prosecutor ab initio.

+[15/2010 wef 02/01/2011]

 ### Place of trial